-A security freeze provides consumers the ability limit access to their credit report unless the consumer specifically authorizes the access using a PIN number that only the consumer has access to.
-In this way, the consumer “locks up” or “freezes” their credit report, and only the consumer has the keys.
-This case-by-by case access places consumers in control of who accesses their credit report and when.
-Because creditors will generally need to review a consumer’s credit report before opening a new account, limiting access to the report will help prevent identity theft.
-By limiting access to their credit reports, consumer can keep identity thieves from opening new credit accounts that would require a credit review.
+A security freeze lets consumers limit access to their credit report.
+Creditors can only review the report if the consumer specifically authorizes the access using a Personal Identification Number (PIN) that only the consumer can access.
+This places consumers in control of who accesses their credit report and when.
+Because creditors will generally need to review a consumer’s credit report and credit score before opening a new account, limiting access will help prevent identity theft.

 The security freeze will also prevent a consumer from accessing their own credit profile without the PIN.
-This added security layer prevents an identity thief from requesting a consumer’s credit report and using that report to gain access to identification and financial information that would allow multiple attacks on the consumer’s identity.
-Together with other tools to limit businesses’ access to the consumer’s credit profile consumers now have several tools to fight back against identity theft.
+This added security layer prevents an identity thief from requesting a consumer’s credit report and using that report to gain access to personal information such as a social security number and date of birth that would allow multiple attacks on the consumer’s identity.
+Together with other tools to limit businesses’ access to the consumer’s credit profile, consumers now have several tools to prevent being a victim of identity theft.

 Does a Security Freeze Prevent All Access to a Consumer’s Credit?

-No. New creditors and the consumer will need to be granted access through the use of personal identification number (“PIN”) issued by the credit bureaus.
+No. Potential creditors and the consumer will need to be granted access through the use of personal identification number (“PIN”) issued by the Experian, TransUnion, Innovis and Equifax.
 But the FCRA will allow a number of different uses of the consumer’s credit report without the need to have the consumer “unlock” the report with the PIN.
 These permissible uses include:

-- Creditors who already have an established account with the consumers will continue to have access to the consumer’s credit to evaluate the consumer’s continued eligibility for the credit.
+- Creditors who already have an established account with the consumers will continue to have access to the consumer’s credit file to evaluate their continued eligibility for the credit.
 This occurs most often with credit card accounts where the creditor has the right to change the account terms like the amount of credit or rate of interest.

 - Employers who want to use the consumer’s credit report to screen for employment purposes can still access reports.
 But under established law, employers must obtain the consumer’s consent and provide a notice of rights before using the report.

-- Landlords who want to use consumer reports to screen tenants may still access a consumer report.
+- Landlords who want to obtain a copy of your credit report to screen tenants may still access a consumer report.

-- Insurance companies may still access consumer reports to evaluate the consumer for eligibility for a policy and firm offers of insurance.
+- Insurance companies may still access credit reports to evaluate the consumer for eligibility for a policy.
 Consumers can, however, opt out of these prescreened offers.

 How Do I Place a Security Freeze?

-Consumers can place security freezes on their credit report for free by simply requesting the freeze in writing using our free letter.
-After receiving the request, the credit reporting agency will contact the consumer and issue PIN number that will allow the consumer to “unfreeze” the report so that potential creditors can issue credit.
+Consumers can place security freezes on their credit report using our free letter by simply requesting the freeze.
+After receiving the request, the credit reporting agency will contact the consumer and issue a PIN that will allow the consumer to “unfreeze” the report so that potential creditors can issue credit.
 After that point, the consumer will need to be available at the consumer’s designated phone number to authorize access any time a request for a consumer report is requested.

 Consumers can also request a security freeze by phone or online.
 But the credit bureaus have placed several practical and legal barriers in the way of consumers who wish to use anything other than a written request.
-As such, consumer advocates recommend only requesting these freezes in writing and sent by certified mail with a return receipt requested.
+So, consumer advocates recommend only requesting these freezes in writing, sent by certified mail with a return receipt requested.